jonasdk/8-Ways-To-Improve-Your-Grunt-Setup/article/00_article_planning.md

 | ------------------------------------------------------- | -------- | ---------- | ------------- |
 |                                                         | TOTAL    | 3,986      |               |

-These are part of the discarded section "Use grunt to make your site faster"
+These are part of the discarded section "Use grunt to make your site faster".
+This could be a separate article all by itself.

 | Auto versioning to maximise use of caching              | -1       |            |
 | Reduce http requests                                    | -1       |            |